ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 - **Better Reflections** - Some reflections may be missing due to optimization, which can occasionally cause odd visual effects!
 - **Better Vibrant Colors** - We'll be enhancing the default colors of the shader to make them more vibrant and dynamic!

+## Resource Pack

+We've thoroughly tested and used the Vanilla Normal Renewed resource pack with our shader edit, and we highly recommend it for the best experience: https://github.com/Poudingue/Vanilla-Normals-Renewed

 ## License